-There’s space for 18 here, to read, feed logs onto the fire, watch the flicks on Sky TV or play family games in the lounge or drawing room.
+There’s space for 18 here, to read, feed logs onto the fire, watch the flicks on the TV or play family games in the lounge or drawing room.
 For a view of the rolling gardens, repair to the conservatory.

 Kids can let off steam with table tennis in the games room or air hockey and table football in the conservatory.
 There’s a space, a place and a pace for everyone at Holmegate, the house with big spaces and an even bigger heart.